Updated: Apr 20

 Obviously, being a linguist will also qualify you for a broad range of roles.
 These include intelligence, international exchange, international policy and exercise planning.

-The Australian Army also offers the opportunity to conduct 6-12 month language study abroad postings where you are essentially a university student in Beijing, Paris, Seoul or elsewhere.
+You can also be offered the opportunity to conduct 6-12 month language study abroad postings where you are essentially a university student in Beijing, Paris, Seoul or elsewhere.

 Preparing for your course